 Once everything was baked and cooled, I assembled the two chocolate cake layers with a little chocolate buttercream (which I also found in the fridge) between the layers, but none on the sides, and placed the meringue disk on top, pressing the edges over, creating a sort of toadstool-shaped topping.

 All because I had some whipped egg white I didn’t want to waste.

 To complete the picture a little more, let me say the meringue in the fridge had separated, so there was some softish whipped egg whites sitting atop some liquid, murky egg whites in a large glass measuring jug.

 I used electric beaters to bring it back together, then continued beating for a few solid minutes until it began to stiffen up.
 Probably 5 minutes with the mixer; if I’d used a whisk I would still be at it, rather than reporting back to you now.

-So if this happens, and you have separated meringue, just keep beating and it will stiffen back up with time.
+So if this happens to you, where you have some separated meringue base in the fridge, just keep beating and it will stiffen back up with time.
 More time than you think, because it seems like nothing is happening, but it will get there.

 Then, like me, you can top a freshly baked layer cake with the meringue disk you made and there will be no waste.